What is the Best Reselling App? Recommendations for Beginners

 Grailed Fees Breakdown:

-👖 Example: If you sell a pair of jeans on Grailed for $20, you will make $16.97 after fees under the following parameters:
+👖 Example: If you sell a pair of jeans on Grailed for $20, you will make $17.50 so long as the sale is within the United States.

 • Caters to high-end and luxury items